fabian-gubler/tapas/adr/doc/adr/0012-Shared-library-for-code-reuse.md

 We will use a shared library to implement common logic that is needed in multiple services.
 A shared library gives us the security of compile time errors while reducing runtime errors.
 This will strengthen the overall stability of our application.

 ## Consequences
-The shared library adds a dependencies to our project wich we will have to manage.
+The shared library adds a dependencies to our project which we will have to manage.
 We will have to pay special attention to the versioning of our shared library.